 - Present evidence to your attorney.
 It is essential to give your attorney all information that will help prove your innocence.
 An experienced attorney can investigate your case to develop a strong defense.

 Tampa Domestic Violence Attorneys: Call Today at (813) 321-7323!

-If you face false domestic violence accusations, you must get strong representation to prove your innocence.
-The Tampa domestic violence lawyers at Thomas & Paulk, P.A. have extensive training and are incredibly familiar with the legal system.
+If you face false domestic violence charges, you must get strong representation to prove your innocence.
+Our Tampa domestic violence lawyers at Thomas & Paulk, P.A. have extensive training and are incredibly familiar with the legal system.
 Our legal team will work hard to protect your rights, and you can rest assured that we will do everything we can to develop a strong defense strategy on your behalf.
 Let our team of experienced attorneys help you every step of the way.

 Contact us today for a free, confidential review of your case.
 We’re here to help.